Across the nation, Memphis is getting a reputation as a dangerous place.

 Latura was known to the police.
 In 1902 he killed a man with a baseball bat – ruled self defense.
 He went into a bar on Beale Street in 1908 and shot seven people, four –some accounts say five- of them dying.
 The verdict- not guilty due to insanity.

-Later he shot "Alabama Tom" dead at his hamburger spot when the men were gambling - self defense.
+Later he shot "Alabama Tom" dead at his hamburger spot when the men were gambling - self defense it was rulled.
 He had more than a few scrapes where guns and or knives ended the fight.
-A scar along his jaw was made during a fight where the other man was obviously aiming lower.
+A scar along his jaw was put there during a fight where the other man was obviously aiming lower.

 Words were exchanged between the officers and Latura when he accused the two of harassing his employees.
 “Bill your under arrest!”
 The officers said to him.
 Latura reached for his pistol.
 Officer Lyons beat him to the draw putting four bullets in his torso.
 Though ruled justified, "Wild Bill" ( don't call him that to his face) became one of the 128 homicides that year.
 That was 62 out of 100,000 residents.